department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/service-connected.md

 <div class="call-out" markdown="1">

-###What illnesses and injuries (also called conditions) are covered by these benefits?
+### What illnesses and injuries (also called conditions) are covered by these benefits?

 You may be able to get benefits for conditions believed to be caused by military service, including:

 - Chronic (long-lasting) back pain
 - Severe hearing loss
 - Scar tissue
-- Loss of range of motion (problems moving your body)
+- Loss of range of motion
-- Ulcers (painful sores in your stomach or small intestine)
+- Ulcers
 - Cancer (if caused by contact with toxic chemicals or other dangers)
-- Traumatic brain injury (TBI) (an injury caused by a blow to the head or an object piercing the skull)
+- Traumatic brain injury (TBI)

 <br>